EdenShtein/Burger-Station/README.md

 ## Description

-Web application we developed during our "Web application development" course taught by Dr. Igor Rochlin.
+A web application we developed during our "Web application development" course taught by Dr. Igor Rochlin.
-In this project we gain a high level of understanding in programing web applications with MVC model and advance our programing skills with languages like javascript, html/css, and C# using technologies such as Razor,LINQ and more.
+This project helped us to gain a higher level of knowledge in programming web applications using the MVC model.
+We further advanced our skills with web languages such as javascript, html/css and C# while also implementing advanced syntax such as Razor,LINQ and more.

 #### Languages